 The Department requires the production and presentation of a thesis poster in lieu of a comprehensive exam.
 The poster requirement has deepened students’ learning by requiring them to present their work to a wide audience of their peers and faculty members.

-Early in the Spring semester, the Department hosts a poster information session.
+Early in the Spring semester, the Department hosts two poster information sessions.
 A handout with important guidelines will be distributed at that time.
-[If you are curious about what a poster looks like, Google "research poster session" before our formal meeting.]
-The Department will order and pay for the posters.
+Students who are curious about what a poster looks like are welcome to view exemplary posters which are displayed outside of 127 Corwin Hall.

-Students must also attend the Thesis Poster Session, which will be held during Reading Period.
+Students must also attend the Senior Thesis Poster Session, which will be held during Reading Period.
 Students are required to be at the Poster Session for the full duration.

 Beginning with the Class of 2022, the Department will award four $500 outstanding senior thesis poster prizes.
 Three will be determined by faculty graders, and one will be determined by an audience vote.